John D. Kuhns: Career

 Kuhns continued to develop and invest in alternative energy and renewable energy projects throughout China and other parts of the developing world.
 In 1992 he founded and was the chairman and CEO of The New World Power Corporation, a wholly renewable-based independent power producer.
 His work with New World focused on alternate energy.
 At New World, he developed and financed hydroelectric projects in Costa Rica, China, Argentina, and Mexico, and wind farms in the United Kingdom and the United States.

 In 2006 as chairman and CEO, Kuhns formed China Hydroelectric Corporation, an owner and developer of hydroelectric projects in China.
 China Hydroelectric Corporation began trading on the New York Stock Exchange in 2010.

 Kuhns organized the China Hand Fund, which invested in companies in China, in 2007.

 In 2012, Kuhns became executive chairman of NanoFlex Power Corporation (formerly Global Photonic Energy Corporation), a developer of intellectual property which holds over 600 patents worldwide in advanced solar technology.
 Kuhns had been an investor and board member of the company since 1999.
 NanoFlex went public in 2013.

-In 2016 Kuhns established an organization now called Numa Numa Resources, Inc. to develop and invest in infrastructure and other business ventures in the Autonomous Region of Bougainville, an island archipelago located in the South Pacific possessing billions in copper, gold, and other valuable resources.
+In 2016 Kuhns established an organization now called Numa Numa Resources, Inc. to develop and invest in infrastructure and other business ventures in the Autonomous Region of Bougainville, an island archipelago located in the South Pacific possessing billions in copper, gold, fisheries, exotic hardwoods, and other valuable natural resources.

-Numa Numa's plan is to become a leading commercial enterprise in Bougainville.
-It is currently involved in gold dealing, mining, and the redevelopment of a limestone quarry and lime calcination project as well as a hydropower-based electric utility.
+Numa Numa's goal is to become a leading commercial enterprise in Bougainville.
+It has been selected by the clans who own the Panguna Mine and the Autonomous Bougainville government to help redevelop and reconstruct the Panguna Mine, and is also involved in gold dealing, road building, mineral exploration, the redevelopment of a limestone quarry and lime calcination project, as well as a hydropower-based, fully integrated electric generation and distribution utility..